What are the California Lemon Laws? What are my legal rights?

 Is that all I have to do?

-A: As far as you, our client, is concerned that's all you need to do.
-We, however, continue to work diligently and aggressively with the manufacturer on your behalf during this entire period, keeping you posted on the progress of your case along the way.
+A: That is all you need to do.
+We will work diligently and aggressively with the manufacturer on your behalf during this entire period, keeping you posted on the progress of your case along the way.

 Does your firm handle other kinds of cases ?

-A: We are a full service law firm specializing exclusively in "lemon law" and related vehicular and consumer protection cases.
-We handle "lemon law" cases for clients throughout the entire State of California.
-You don't even need to meet with us on these cases because once you fax, mail, or e-mail your documents, we do it all . . . without any inconvenience to you.
+A: We are a full service law firm specializing exclusively in "Lemon Law" and related vehicular and consumer protection cases.
+We handle "Lemon Law" cases for clients throughout the entire State of California.
+With many cases, you don't even need to meet with us because once you fax, mail, or e-mail your documents, we do it all . . . without any inconvenience to you.

 How do I contact you?